Brandon Tartikoff: Early life and education

 While attending Yale, Tartikoff worked as an account executive and sales manager for WNHC-TV in New Haven, Connecticut, as well as in Hartford, Connecticut.
 Tartikoff spent vacations in Los Angeles looking for a job in network television.
 After graduating from Yale, he took a series of jobs in advertising and local television, including WLS-TV in Chicago, Illinois.

-Career at NBC
+Career

 Tartikoff was hired as a program executive at ABC in 1976.
 One year later, he moved to NBC (after being hired by Dick Ebersol to direct comedy programming).
 Tartikoff took over programming duties at NBC from Fred Silverman in 1981.
 At age 32, Tartikoff became the youngest president of NBC's entertainment division.